This page provides key terminology that applies to Service Directory. Review these terms to better understand how Service Directory works.

 An endpoint is an individual IP/port pair fronting a service that can handle requests.
 Any given service can have zero or more endpoints.
 The endpoint can be a VM, container, load balancer, or other entity capable of handling the requests.
 An example would be a cluster of user-managed Redis servers.

-Endpoints can have optional metadata, in the form of key:value pairs, that can be used by clients.
+Endpoints can have optional metadata, in the form of key:value pairs, that clients can use.
 For example, a Redis service might have metadata like

 replica:server.
 Metadata can be used to store URLs.
 You can use a tool such as jq to pull the new URL out of the response.